maddybartlett/Bio_Plausible_Memory_Continuous_Time_RL/README.md

 ## Temporal Difference Learning Rules:

 In this work we implemented and compared the performance of two Temporal Difference (TD) learning rules: TD(n) and TD($\theta$). <br>
-TD($\theta$) is a novel rule, developed to provide a method of implementing Temporal Difference learning in continuous-time.
+TD(&theta;) is a novel rule, developed to provide a method of implementing Temporal Difference learning in continuous-time.

 The following sections outline the two rules, providing their mathematical descriptions and highlighting how they have been implemented in code (see the learnrules.py script).